 - Economics (partial)

 You may already have a piece of cloth that you would like to embroider with just a few stitches of a colored thread.
-Maybe you have offered to teach Literature for a high school group and simply need a book study on The Odyssey.
-Perhaps you are well-satisfied with your main curriculum, but do find the idea of a few history-based handwriting pages intriguing.
+For example, maybe you have offered to teach Literature for a high school group and simply need a book study on The Odyssey.
 In such cases, Stitches may be able to help you mend a small gap.

 Tapestry’s Stitches Studies are individual study guides composed of separate Student and Teacher materials.
 They are designed to be used either with our full Tapestry or as stand-alone products to help supplement another program.
 You can search the “Stitches” category on our shop and see our ever-expanding range of options, since Stitches are becoming available across several learning subjects, all learning levels, and all historical eras.
 They can also be mixed and matched to create studies that cover a few weeks…. months…. or years!
 It’s up to you.

 If you’d like to sew a whole seam, you will need more than a few stitches’ worth of thread.
 Tapestry’s Spools Subjects Units are pre-organized units (or full years) of eight to ten weeks in a variety of subjects, all learning levels, and all historical eras.
-Both Student Manuals and Teacher Manuals will be coming out in 2021 (see Production Calendar below).
-You can even purchase a “full rack” of all our subjects (minus those still in development) grouped together.
+For example, you can buy Upper Grammar History for Year 2, or Dialectic Literature for Year 3, or a Full Rack that includes all the subjects for a given year and learning level.
+Both Student Manuals and Teacher Manuals are available.

 Search for “Spools” in our shop according to your desired subject(s), learning level(s), unit(s), and year(s), or look for them under “Free Samples” in our shop.* As with Stitches Studies, you can mix or match Spools Subjects units according to your preferences.